uPortal-Attic/uportal-app-framework/docs/messaging.md

 On the notifications page, users can view their notifications, dismiss them, and follow calls to action.
 They can also click the "Dismissed" tab to view notifications they've previously dismissed.
-High priority notifications float to the top of the list.
+High priority notifications float to the top of the lists.

 ## Announcements